 More information from your American Cancer Society

-Children Diagnosed With Cancer: Dealing With Diagnosis (also available in Spanish)
+Children Diagnosed With Cancer: Dealing with Diagnosis (also in Spanish)

-Children Diagnosed With Cancer: Understanding the Health Care System (also available in Spanish)
+Children Diagnosed With Cancer: Understanding the Health Care System (also in Spanish)

-Nutrition for Children With Cancer (also available in Spanish)
+Talking With Your Doctor (also in Spanish)

-Understanding Chemotherapy: A Guide for Patients and Families (also available in Spanish)
+After Diagnosis: A Guide for Patients and Families (also in Spanish)

 What Happened to You, Happened to Me (children’s booklet)

 When Your Brother or Sister Has Cancer (children’s booklet)